ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### BREAKING: New header and library structure

 We implemented the previously decided, new [Header File Structure](/doc/decisions/6_implemented/header_file_structure.md), [Including Headers](/doc/decisions/6_implemented/header_include.md), [Library Directory Structure](/doc/decisions/6_implemented/library_directory_structure.md) and [Library Split](/doc/decisions/6_implemented/library_split.md).
-With this change it should be easier to find things in source code and know which headers are public (i.e., included in packages) and which are just internal to the repository.
+With this change it should be easier to navigate the source code and know which headers are public (i.e., included in packages) and which are just internal to the repository.

 #### Changed headers